 Bloodhunt Blood Resonance types

 Certain mortals in Bloodhunt have Resonant blood.
 You can see which mortals have Resonant blood by tapping your Heightened Senses button to scan your surroundings.
-There are four different types of Blood Resonance, and each one is signified by a different colour: Teal, Purple, Pink, or Orange.
+There are five different types of Blood Resonance, and each one is signified by a different colour: Teal, Purple, Pink, Orange, or Red.

-If you feed on a mortal with Resonant blood, you'll gain a point in that Blood Resonance type.
+If you feed on a mortal with Resonant blood, you'll gain a point in that Blood Resonance type (with the exception of red or Potent resonance, as we'll explain below).
 Each type gives you a different type of benefit which lasts until the end of the match.
 Below you can see what each type actually does.

 Here are the four different Blood Resonance types in Bloodhunt: